topcoat/topcoat/test/perf/telemetry/README.md

 ```
 grunt telemetry
 ```
+This does few things:
+* it generates html snippets based on grunt template from test/perf/topcoat-*.test.jade of each of Topcoat component.
+So make sure you build Topcoat first, by ```grunt default```, so that Topcoat components are downloaded into the src folder;
+* then it uses that html snippet to generate the actual test file from topcoat/test/perf /telemetry/perf/page_sets/topcoat/topcoat_telemetry.jade;
-This does two things: generates test files based on grunt templates from `perf/page_sets`, and copies them to the right location in chromium telemetry tests.
+* last, it copies those test files to the right location in chromium telemetry tests.

 # Running performance tests locally
 You can run a telemetry test with: